btskinner/rworkshop/_modules/syntax.md

 Installation
 ------------

-As you’ve seen on the [getting started](%7B%7B%20site.baseurl%20%7D%7D/start/) page, packages can be installed from the official CRAN repository using:
+As you’ve seen on the <a href = '{{ site.baseurl }}/start/'>getting
+started</a> page, packages can be installed from the official CRAN repository using:

 ``` r
 install.packages(<package name>)